 Hereditary and Hair Disorders

 There are various causes of hair loss.
-For each cause treatment can vary widely.
-One common cause can be found in hereditary hair loss and hair disorders, Alopecia being the most common.
+For each cause, treatment can vary widely.
+One common cause can be found in hereditary hair loss and hair disorders, alopecia being the most common.
 Alopecia, an autoimmune disease, causes the body to attack itself (specifically the hair).
 This causes an otherwise healthy person to lose hair in smooth, round patches on the head and other parts of the body.
-Luckily this disorder is very treatable and most see new hair growth shortly after.
+Luckily, this disorder is very treatable and most see new hair growth shortly after.
+Proper treatment, along with the right nutrients like amino acids found in collagen for hair loss, can help counteract the effects of this disease.

 Hair loss can also be an early sign of a more serious diseases like thyroid disease or anemia.
 However, even lesser illnesses can cause hair to fall out.
 A case of the flu, serious infection, or high-grade fever might cause hair to drop out as well.

-Our skin, hair, and nails are a direct reflection of the food we eat.
-Improper nutrition is the most easily diagnosed causes of hair loss.
+Our skin, hair, and nails are a direct reflection of the foods we eat.
+Improper nutrition is the most easily diagnosed cause of hair loss.
 Nutritional deficiencies occur for various reasons.
 Eating disorders such as anorexia (lack of eating) and bulimia (purging after eating) tend to cause low vitamin levels.
 This often results in patchy or thinning hair.
+These low vitamin levels can be combatted with adding collagen for hair loss into your daily diet.
 However, some people that experience healthy dramatic weight loss might also experience hair loss.
 This tends to be temporary for most people as long as their weight does not continue to fluctuate.

 The body needs specific nutrients to form the keratin proteins that make up our hair.
+Amino acids help form the keratin proteins that our body needs; those amino acids are found in collagen for hair loss.
+Collagen promoting foods are also helpful for rejuvenating hair growth, as well as strengthening existing hair.
 New hair growth will become brittle without correct nutrients.
 Two of the most important are iron and dietary protein.
 Pack a punch with what you eat by choosing foods that are rich in both.
 Red meat, lentils, beans, and seeds are all rich in iron and dietary protein.

 Solutions for hair loss vary as much as the causes.
 The good news?
 Most hair loss is not permanent and most see new hair growth shortly after losing it.
 Natural solutions are often the easiest way to stimulate new hair growth.